Data-Driven Design: Raw Files

 If you aren't familiar with the JSON format, it's basically a JavaScript dump of data:

-• Then we have an array called Items - which will hold our items.
+- which will hold our items. - Each

-• Items may have a renderable structure, listing glyph, foreground and background colors.
+structure, listing glyph, foreground and background colors. - These items are

 We'll be adding a lot more to the spawns list eventually, but lets start by making these work.